DaChezePufz/BTEC_IoT_U19/README.md

 Once you have written and tested the program on your PC, you should place it on an empty usb stick and transfer it to the RockPi.

+You may need to mount the USB before you can access its contents, so if when plugging in a box appears in the bottom left of your screen, click on it and click the mount button next to the USB.

 Open up a terminal window and type

+    'ls /mnt
-    ls /mnt
+    ls /media/radxa/

-You should see a singlar device listed, then type
+You should see a singlar device listed, probably named "USB" then type

+    'cd /mnt/*device*
-    cd /mnt/*device*
+    cd /media/radxa/USB/
     ls

 You should see the Python program saved, as